Skopelos: Birds

 Skopelos has a variety of fauna – including about 60 bird species including migrants.
 There are several birds of prey, most common being the Eleonora's falcon, the Eurasian scops owl and the common buzzard.
 Also to be seen are kestrels, eagles, and vultures, and very obvious throughout the island is the hooded crow.
 Occasionally grey herons and common kingfishers and, more commonly, the great cormorant, the herring gull and the yellow-legged gull are seen along the coast.
 In March 2007 the Municipal Authorities cleaned a wetland habitat near the town beach at the outlet to the sea of Skopelos' only permanently flowing stream.
 The area had been home to frogs and the birds that fed on them.

 Mammals

 The Northern Sporades are one of the prime breeding areas of the Mediterranean monk seal, an endangered species.
 The main threat to the seal population is human activities.
 Often deliberately killed or accidentally caught in fishing equipment, its food sources are declining also.
-In addition, marine pollution and uncontrolled tourism are causing the destruction of the seal's natural habitat.
+In addition, marine pollution and uncontrolled tourism are destroying the seal's natural habitat.
 The establishment in 1992 of the National Marine Park of Alonnissos-Northern Sporades was an effort to protect this species by restricting human encroachment on seal breeding areas.
 Wild land mammals include stone martens, brown rats and house mice, the southern white-breasted hedgehog, bats and, though declining in numbers, European hares.
 A mating pair of fallow deer have been privately reintroduced to the island.
 A population of feral cats exists in and around areas of human habitation.